NTIA Doing All it Can to ‘Pressure’ States to Allow Municipal Broadband for Infrastructure Builds

 Funding

-State Broadband Offices Have Obligation to Explain NTIA Notice of Funding to Applicants
+Broadband Notice of Funding Availability Seeks to Balance Requirements with Flexibility

-Georgia Technology Authority representative says the notices are dense and difficult for applicants to understand.
+Alan Davidson says NOFO requires that grant recipients offer both low-cost service options and middle-class affordability plans.

-WASHINGTON, May 20, 2022 – A representative from the Georgia Technology Authority on Friday said that state broadband offices are obligated to work with those applying for funding from the bipartisan infrastructure bill so that they understand the rules used to determine grant allocation.
+KEYSTONE, Colorado, May 24, 2022 – The National Telecommunications and Information Administration is attempting to balance stakeholder demands to ensure new entrants to the broadband marketplace, while making certain the agency is a good shepherd of the federal funds, the administrator of the U.S. Department of Commerce agency said here Tuesday.

 Funding